 9. PROFESSIONAL SECRECY AND OUTSOURCING

 9.1.
-Professional secrecy as provided for by or pursuant to the Luxembourg laws and regulations applicable to credit institutions shall apply to all persons involved in any way whatsoever in the services provided by the Bank.
-The Bank shall not, unless instructed in writing or accepted herein by the Client, disclose to any third party any information about the Client’s accounts, transactions or relationship with the Bank (the “Client Information”), except when disclosure of the Information is made in compliance with, or required under, applicable laws or requested by judicial or supervisory authorities in the context of their special legal or administrative powers.
+Professional secrecy as provided for by or pursuant to the Luxembourg laws and regulations applicable to credit institutions shall apply to the Bank, which shall not, unless instructed in writing or accepted herein by the Client, disclose to any third party any information about the Client’s accounts, transactions or relationship with the Bank (the “Client Information”), except when disclosure of the Information is made in compliance with, or required under, applicable laws or requested by judicial or supervisory authorities in the context of their special legal or administrative powers.

 9.2.
 The Bank may have to arrange for the partial or complete outsourcing of certain tasks, activities or services, for the benefit of some or all of its Clients, to a Mizuho Financial Group entity, a service provider or a third party (the “Service Providers”) that may or may not be subject to regulation, and that may be located in Luxembourg or abroad, and inside or outside the European Union, in order to provide the Client with superior quality services in compliance with the relevant regulation and to allow the Client to benefit from technical resources of qualified specialists (the “Outsourcing”).

 A dedicated list containing all the relevant Service Providers including their location and function is available on our website: www.mizuho.lu.
 Such list will be updated from time to time to properly reflect the Outsourcing activities of the Bank.